 - If this is an Airbnb booking of any type, skip down to the bottom of this document and read the appropriate section.

-- If this is a booking from Booking.com or TripAdvisor, all date changes must be made on that platform regardless of whether you are using an API connection.
+- If this is a booking from Booking.com or TripAdvisor, all date and financial changes must be made on that platform regardless of whether you are using an API connection.
 If you are not using an API connection, you'll also need to manually modify your charges in OwnerRez as described in "Changing the Charges" below.